Art by NW: Eduardo Fausti’s prints reflect the energy of Orcas Island

 IPCNY NEW PRINTS 2016 / WINTER

-It’s a great pleasure to be part of this show.
-The prints were selected by: Diana Burroughs (Director, Marlborough Graphics), Carl Fudge (Artist), Clare Garfield,(Collector), Justin Sanz (Artist and Workshop Manager, EFA Robert Blackburn Printmaking Workshop), David Senior, (Bibliographer, MoMA Library), and Marie Tennyson (Assistant Director of the LeRoy Neiman Center for Print Studies atColumbia University).
-I was thrilled to be selected to participate with my mezzotints in this wellknown annual exhibition.
+It’s a great pleasure to be part of this exhibition.
+The prints were selected by Diana Burroughs (Director, Marlborough Graphics), Carl Fudge (Artist), Clare Garfield (Collector), Justin Sanz (Artist and Workshop Manager, EFA Robert Blackburn Printmaking Workshop), David Senior (Bibliographer, MoMA Library), and Marie Tennyson (Assistant Director, LeRoy Neiman Center for Print Studies, Columbia University).
+I’m honored to have my mezzotints included in this prestigious New Prints exhibition.

 International Print Center New York, January 28 – March 26, 2016